ayushmishra2005/Project-Euler-Solution-In-Scala/README.md

 Project-Euler-Solution-In-Scala
 ===============================

-In this repository , you will find solution of Project Euler Solutions in Scala .
+In this repository , you will find solution of Project Euler Exercises in Scala .